 All of this serves to facilitate the need for immediacy and smoothness of transaction that is so pertinent to the modern-day consumer.

 The iBeacon can be used in a number of different scenarios not just to enhance E-commerce.

 An iPhone with iBeacon can connect to a nearby beacon to determine a GPS location.
 You could then navigate through an airport, casino or museum just by using a mapping app.
 And that’s only the beginning; the possibilities are endless.

-The biggest hurdles to an iBeacon dominant world lies in getting users to activate Bluetooth, download a brands affiliated app and provide permissions for location tracking.
+The biggest hurdles to an iBeacon dominant world lie in getting users to activate Bluetooth, download a brand’s affiliated app and provide permissions for location tracking.
 Businesses must ensure they provide enough incentives for users to complete these three tasks.
-They must promise easier shopping experiences and better in store promos.
+They must promise easier shopping experiences and better in-store promos.

-There is also a big-data problem, when it comes to iBeacons.
+There is also a big-data problem when it comes to iBeacons.
 Already big businesses don’t utilise the data they have.
-Imagine how useless a second wave of data extracted from iBeacons would be, to a business already neglecting the data it has.
+Imagine how useless the second wave of data extracted from iBeacons would be, to a business already neglecting the data it has.